descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 In reality, there are three scenarios; warning, **error** or just fix it by extending the lifetime.

 However, things in the real world tend to be more complicated.
-Depending upon the scenario, at least theoretically some could be fixed, some could be errors and some could be warnings.
+Depending upon the scenario, at least theoretically, some could be fixed, some could be errors and some could be warnings.
 Further, waiting on a more complicated solution that can fix everything may never happen, so shouldn't we fix what we can, when we can; i.e. low hanging fruit.
 Also, fixing everything the same way may not even be desirable.
 Let's consider a real scenario.
 Extending one's lifetime could mean 2 different things.

 1. Change automatic storage duration such that a instances' lifetime is just moved lower on the stack as prescribed in p0936r0.
 1. Change automatic storage duration to static storage duration.
 [This is what I am proposing but only for those that it logically applies to.]